-16711/Serial No. 268 CG-CVC Policy Letter 19-03 September 16, 2019
+16711/Serial No. 2103 CG-CVC Policy Letter 23-01 August 29, 2023

 - b.
 Subchapter "I" or Dual Certificated vessels ("I" and "L"): Vessels with valid international certificates typically do not require a Coast Guard exemption to participate in relief efforts.
-Those vessels without valid international certificates may request an exemption or equivalency in accordance with the procedures in paragraph 3.a of this policy. - c.
-Subchapter "L" vessels and existing OSVs inspected under subchapter "I" or "T": 46 U.S.C.
-2101 allows Offshore Supply Vessels (OSV) to carry goods, supplies, individuals in addition to the crew, or equipment in support of exploration, exploitation, or production of offshore mineral or energy resources.
-Vessel owners or operators may request an equivalency or exemption and should perform a gap analysis to determine which laws and regulations the vessel does not meet for the requested route and conditions.
+Those vessels without valid international certificates may request an exemption or equivalency in accordance with the procedures in paragraph 3.a., of this policy. - c.
+Subchapter "L" vessels and existing OSVs inspected under subchapter "I" or "T": In accordance with 46 U.S.C. § 2101, an Offshore Supply Vessel (OSV) is defined as vessels carrying "goods, supplies, individuals in addition to the crew, or equipment in support of exploration, exploitation, or production of offshore mineral or energy resources."
+Vessel owners or operators may request an equivalency or exemption, and should perform a gap analysis to determine which laws and regulations the vessel does not meet, for the requested route and conditions.
 The owner or operator may propose alternative arrangements such that an equivalent level of safety is achieved for the regulatory gaps.
-These requests should be submitted using the same process outlined in paragraph 2. - d.
-Hazardous Material Cargo: Vessels may only carry hazardous cargoes that are already permitted by the vessel's COI.
+These requests should be submitted using the same process outlined in paragraph 2 of this policy letter. - d.
+Hazardous Material Cargo: Vessels may only carry hazardous cargoes that are already permitted by the vessel's COI and applicable cargo authority attachment (CAA).
 Waivers will not typically be granted to carry hazardous cargoes outside what is authorized by the vessel's COI. - e.
 Manning: Vessels are to be manned with appropriately licensed personnel as required by their COI.
-OCMIs may modify COI manning requirements on a case-by-case basis consistent with existing policy. - f.
-Berthing Vessels: Vessels that may carry berthing units or persons not already permitted on the COI may request an inspection by the local OCMI who will determine if the arrangements are adequate.
-The OCMI may issue either an Excursion Permit or an amended COI authorizing carriage of additional personnel.
-In some cases, an equivalency or exemption may be necessary to permit the berthing arrangements.
-These requests should be submitted using the same process outlined in paragraph 2 of this policy. - g.
-Advanced Notice of Arrival (ANOA): When entering U.S. ports, notifications shall be made prior to arrival in accordance with 33 CFR part 160 Subpart C. When entering foreign ports it is incumbent upon the vessel to adhere to port State requirements.
+OCMIs may modify COI manning requirements on a case-by-case basis consistent with existing policy.